 - If you have a severe skin condition (eczema) or a contagious disease or infectious skin condition and open/infected wounds

 - If it has been less than two weeks since you experienced gastroenteritis/diarrhoea

 - Those with asthma, a heart condition, diabetes should seek advise from their health care provider before coming in.

 - If you have had chemotherapy (you will need to wait 2 months)

 Is this new-agey mumbo-jumbo?

-Floating has been around for over 50 years and is backed up by hundreds of published research studies—no mumbo or jumbo here.
+Floating has been around since 1954 and is backed up by hundreds of published research studies—no mumbo or jumbo here.